Werner Best: Administration by the Permanent Secretaries

-Postwar
+Post-war

 After the war, Best testified as a witness at the Nuremberg Trial of the Major War Criminals, during which he attempted to present the Gestapo as a harmless state organization that was subordinated to state leaders and was nearly undifferentiated from Germany's criminal police.
 Historian Frank McDonough characterized Best's testimony as a "revisionist interpretation of the Gestapo".
 For instance, Best claimed that the Gestapo primarily instituted investigations in response to reports from the general public and that only serious cases of treason warranted "enhanced interrogations" under strict guidelines, during which no confessions were ever extorted from the accused.

 In 1948, Best was sentenced to death by a Danish court, but his sentence was reduced to 12 years on appeal.
 Best was released in 1951 as part of a Danish amnesty program for Nazi war criminals.
+Returning to Germany, he was employed by the law firm of Ernst Achenbach in Essen, advocating for an amnesty for German war criminals and other former Nazis.
+He also maintained contacts with members of the so-called Naumann Circle, such as Werner Naumann, Hans Fritzsche and Franz Six.
+In 1952, he co-authored with them a strong nationalist program intended to be used in their attempt to infiltrate the Free Democratic Party.
+It advocated a commitment to a unified German Reich by refusing to renounce the right of expelled Germans to return to their home territories, and also expressed opposition to punishments imposed on former German soldiers by the Allies.

-In 1958 Best was fined 70,000 marks by a Berlin de-Nazification court for his actions as an SS officer during the war.
+In 1958 Best was fined 70,000 marks by a Berlin court for his actions as an SS officer during the war.
 In March 1969, Best was held in detention and in February 1972 he was charged again, when further war crimes allegations arose, but he was released in August 1972 on grounds that he was medically unfit to stand trial.
-After that, Best was part of a network that helped former Nazis and spent his time "campaigning for a general amnesty".
+After that, Best was part of a network that helped former Nazis and spent his time "campaigning for a general amnesty", and against the abolition of the statute of limitations for Nazi crimes.
 He died in Mülheim, North Rhine-Westphalia, on 23 June 1989.